austynmair/constitution/constitution.md

 7. Financial Matters

-> The Society will be funded entrance fees from events, and any annual contribution from the DCAC.
-The society will not have its own bank account.
+> The Society will be funded by entrance fees from events, annual contribution from the DCAC, and any external sponsorship.
+If any bank accounts are maintained, it is the responsibility of the Treasurer to ensure continuity of signatories.
+The Treasurer must also ensure that the Society's financial records are kept in good order and in accordance with DCAC guidelines.
+If the role of Treasurer has not been filled, the Society's financial matters are the responsibility of the President.

 10. Meetings